richartothman/Introduction-to-Machine-Learning/README.md

 2. Download 109550199_Final_inference.ipynb
 3. Change the test dataset path and output csv file path
 6. Run or execute the ipynb file and will result in a csv file being created

+###My environment
+I used google colab to run my code.